Xeylef/The-Merging/README.md

 ALRIGHT!
 Welcome to the github!

 Here is the plan.
 I have had numerous offers of help for the game.
 However scenes can be.... tricky to write as every scene is highly variable and modular.
-Unlike games such as CoC TiTs or even Flexible survival.

 SO THIS IS THE PLAN!
 PROMPTS!